RoboSense-LiDAR/rs_driver/README.md

 Boost and pthread are libraries of system, that can be linked directly.

-Pcap need to install as follow:
+Pcap need to be installed as follow:

 ```sh
 sudo apt-get install -y  libpcap-dev